natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

   18     Pasture
   ====== ===========================

-f. **Maximum root depth table**
+f. **Root depth**

  A valuable review of plant rooting depths was done by Schenk and Jackson (2002).
 Root depth values should be based on depth at which 90% of root biomass occurs, not the maximum depth of the longest tap root.
 Other rooting depth values for crops and some tree plantations can be found in the FAO 56 guidelines by Allen et al. (1998).

  The model determines the minimum of root restricting layer depth and rooting depth for an accessible soil profile for water storage.
-Determinations on how to deal with soil-less systems, such as fractured rock substrates, should be based on expert advice.
-Effective maximum root depth must be defined for impermeable landuse/land classes, such as urban areas, or water bodies.
-A rule of thumb is to denote water and urban areas with minimal maximum rooting depths, but a zero value should not be used.
-The literature values must be converted to mm, and depicted as integer values.
+Values must be integer, converted to mm.
+For non-vegetated LULCs (e.g. urban), for which Equation 2 above is used, the model will not use the root depth value so any value can be inserted in the table.

 g. **Evapotranspiration coefficient table Kc**